 Standing with your feet together, lunge forward with one leg and bend the knee at a 90-degree angle.
-Don't let your knees pass your toes.
+Don't let your knee pass your toes.
 Push back up to standing and repeat on the other leg.

 Do a stationary lunge, but then instead of pushing back up to a standing position with your back leg, push past standing and up into a jump, switching legs in midair.
 Raise your arms to help drive your motion up for height, not forward for distance.
 Land as softly as possible and repeat with the other leg.

-Standing with your feet shoulder width apart, slowly bend at the knees keeping your back straight and chest lifted.
-Squat down as far as you can go, as if you're sitting in a chair, without your knees passing your toes and slowly lift up, then repeat.
+Standing with your feet shoulder-width apart, slowly bend at the knees, keeping your back straight and chest lifted.
+Squat down as far as you can go, as if you're sitting in a chair, without your knees passing your toes, and slowly lift up, then repeat.

 Get into the squat position and hold it.
-Then move in the shape of a box.
-Start with your right foot and step as wide as possible to the right.
+Then move in the shape of a box: Start with your right foot and step as wide as possible to the right.
 Then move your left foot to the right, bringing yourself back to the starting squat position.
 Step back and to the right as wide as possible with your right foot, and then bring your left foot back and to the right, bringing you to the starting position.
 Step as wide to the left as possible with your left foot and then bring your right foot to the left.
 Step as far left and forward as possible with your left foot and then bring your right foot forward and to the left, all while maintaining the squat position.